 When working from home, don’t rush the process.
 Figure out what works best for you.
-Find a balance between having a structure and enjoying the flexibility and freedom that working from home brings and this will help you to stay motivated when you work from home.
+Find a balance between having a structure and enjoying the flexibility and freedom that working from home brings and this will help you to stay motivated & may even influence you to create your own tips to working from home.

 This may be apparent from the beginning or take a little time and some inspiration from elsewhere.
 However, the key is to be prepared, create a plan and execute.
 Once you gain momentum, things become that bit easier and enjoyable and enable you to shift your focus onto the reasons you started this all in the first place.

 Can you think of any other tips to working from home?
 Share your thoughts and let us know in the comments box below.